jericson/jericson.github.io/_posts/2023-05-26-community_conflict.md

 Truth is, the only groups that don't have conflict are those that are too young or insignificant.
-Since conflict happens when people care about something (other wise they don't bother to push disagreements), conflict is a sign of maturity and significance.
+Since conflict happens when people care about something (otherwise they don't bother to push disagreements), conflict is a sign of maturity and significance.
 It's the symptom and result of people working together on a common goal.